 One of the most important parts of a divorce is the division of assets and debts.
 Understandably, each spouse wants to retain his or her fair share of the property accumulated during the marriage.

-One of the central issues in property division is determining which items are community property - that is, property belonging equally to both spouses - and which items are separate property under Nevada law.
+One of the central issues in property division is determining which items are community property and which items are separate property under Nevada law.

 If separate property contributed to improve marital estate, reimbursement may be available